Oszkar/omscs-courses/README.md

 Simple webpage/webapp to display the courses offered by [Georgia Tech's OMSCS program](http://www.omscs.gatech.edu).
 Also, a playground for me to practice TypeScript/JavaScript and AngularJS.

+A live version can be found at [http://oszkar.github.io/omscs-courses/](http://oszkar.github.io/omscs-courses/).
+Latest code is on `master`, live code is on `gh-pages` branch.

 As of now, it is on pre-alpha state - meaning I'm only fiddling around at this point.

 ### TODO/roadmap/planned features